g-h-c/pct/README.md

 # pct

-Pct (PreCompiled header tool) aims to be a bag of tools to help reducing and analyzing C/C++ compilation times.
+Pct (PreCompiled header tool) aims to be a bag of tools to help reducing and analysing C/C++ compilation times.
 There is only one tool for now, extractheaders.

 ##extractheaders